- All participants in camp programs must submit a completed medical form at least once per year

 Who Needs a Completed Medical Form?

 Medical forms are found on the bottom of this page.
-Please use only the medical forms found on this site (Camp Workcoeman 2019 Printing) and not those from the CRC or any other site.
+Please use only the medical forms found on this site (Camp Workcoeman 2019 Printing) to ensure the most up-to-date version.

 Scouts with Special Needs

-All four parts of the BSA form must be completed and submitted along with any applicable Authorization for Administration of Medication, Emergency Treatment Plan for Allergic Reactions, and/or Camp Food Accommodation Request forms.
+All four parts of the BSA form must be completed and submitted along with any applicable Authorization for Administration of Medication and/or Emergency Treatment Plan for Allergic Reactions.

 Part A: Informed Consent, Release Agreement, and Authorization